Staff Turnover: Definition, How to Measure It, and the Error That Fuels It (2026)

 What staff turnover is: the citable definition?

-Staff turnover is the percentage of employees who leave and are replaced in a given period, calculated as total separations divided by the average headcount for that period, times 100.
+Staff turnover is the percentage of employees who leave and get replaced in a period: total separations over average headcount, times 100.
+It measures how many times you fill each role per year, not the mood of people quitting.

 How to measure it right: the denominator error?